Is 90 Minutes An Hour And A Half

 4. Fractional Modifier: a half

 When combined, the phrase conveys a compound duration: one complete unit of time (the hour) plus an additional half unit (the half hour).
-Still, the use of half instead of 0.
-5 or fifty percent gives the expression a more conversational tone.
+The use of half instead of 0.5 or fifty percent gives the expression a more conversational tone.

 Historical Context: From Ancient Timekeeping to Modern Clocks